-First Earned less than 30 semester hours.
+First (PP1) Earned less than 30 semester hours.

-Second Earned at least 30 semester hours, have a higher education GPA (as previously defined) of 2.5 or greater (based on the point average scale of A equaling 4.0) and enrolled for or completed organic chemistry, physics and functional anatomy and pathophysiology.
+Second (PP2) Earned at least 30 semester hours, have a UT GPA of 2.5 or greater and enrolled for or completed organic chemistry, physics and functional anatomy and pathophysiology.

 Third (P1) Earned at least 63 semester hours and officially accepted into the professional division.